ยท 5 min read ยท AYCalculator Team

 Calories Per Gram

-Each macronutrient provides energy:
+Each macronutrient provides a fixed number of calories:

 MacroCalories per gram